 I have been fortunate over the years to work with collections and amazing scientists across Africa, Asia, and Europe.
 I have measured thousands of bones and investigated dozens of archaeological sites.
 I’ve used my work in genetics and skeletal biology to form rich collaborations with colleagues in a dozen countries.
 I love to discover new friends in new places!

 My academic position is the Vilas-Borghesi Distinguished Achievement Professor of Anthropology at the University of Wisconsin–Madison.
-Right now, I’m Associate Chair of Anthropology and an associate member of both the Department of Zoology and the J. F. Crow Institute for the Study of Evolution.
-I am a recent recipient of the UW’s H. I. Romnes Faculty Fellowship and its Vilas Associate award.
-I’ve been at the University since 2002, and I live outside of Madison with my wife, Gretchen, and our four kids.
+Right now, I’m Associate Chair of Anthropology, an affiliate of both the Department of Integrative Biology and a member of the J. F. Crow Institute for the Study of Evolution.
+I am also proud to be a Visiting Professor at the Evolutionary Studies Institute of the University of the Witwatersrand, South Africa.

 You can get a PDF copy of my CV to see my full publication list and other professional activities.

 My research has been featured in documentaries from PBS Nova, PBS Secrets of the Dead, National Geographic Channel, Discovery Channel, History Channel, Science Channel, and the BBC.
 I consult for many documentary productions, and if you’re looking to produce a story in the area of human origins, I would love to talk with you!